DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Richard_Graham_def/index.markdown

 is no going back to the good old time of simplicity and authenticity.
-To return to Kosslyn’s description of new post-internet behaviors and provide a more positive counterbalance to Carr’s provocative arguments, Kosslyn reinforces the concept that, 'Constant connectivity has posed various trade-offs; nothing is without a price.
+To return to Kosslyn’s description of new post-internet behaviors and provide a more positive counterbalance to Carr’s provocative arguments, Kosslyn reinforces the concept that, 'constant connectivity has posed various tradeoffs; nothing is without a price.
 But in this case – on balance – it’s a small price.
 I’m a better thinker now than I was before I integrated the internet into my mental and emotional processing.'^^ [^5]